 After breakfast, we can enjoy fine views of the Pacific Ocean as we let a locomotive take the strain for an hour or so as we avoid the narrow busy tunnels of the coastal road leading south.

 Remounting our bicycles an absolute treat awaits as we head into the stunningly impressive Taroko Gorge.
 We climb on a gentle gradient between the towering walls of this marble canyon on 20kms.
 From the far end of the gorge, we turn and retrace our path enjoying quite different views as we head towards our evening's lodgings.
 The final third of this varied day sees us follow quiet paths with little traffic as we head towards Hualien.

 Day 6: Hualien - Yuli: Riding the East Rift Valley.

 Riding the East Rift Valley one could be forgiven for believing this road was created exclusively for two wheels.
 The road is all but bereft of cars, it's well surfaced, and it meanders through a beautiful valley of citrus groves, beetle nut palms and pineapple plantations leading eventually to a wider valley of vivid green rice fields and our hot spring resort.
 Another delightful day's cycling through Taiwan.

 Day 7: Yuli - Dulan.

-A gentle six kilometre climb begins our day as we cross the mountain barrier between the East Rift Valley and the Pacific.
-We pass through a well lit tunnel as our beautiful decent to the sea, curving between mountain views and ocean vistas begins.
+A gentle six-kilometre climb begins our day as we cross the mountain barrier between the East Rift Valley and the Pacific.
+We pass through a well-lit tunnel as our beautiful descent to the sea, curving between mountain views and ocean vistas, begins.
 Once back at sea level we follow the coast, sometimes on highway side bike lanes, sometimes on winding bicycle paths, and otherwise on rural country lanes as we head towards the surfer seaside town of Dulan where we can rest, refresh, and recharge.